 At the individual product level, the link between the various tests is illustrated in Figure A1 in the Appendix.
 The correlation of the LLS test with the ADF, PP and KPSS tests stands at 0.76, 0.75 and 0.5, respectively.
 The P-values of the ADF and PP tests are closely related: the corresponding correlation coefficient is 0.94 for 1995-2005 and 0.87 for 1998-2005.
-The correlation between the unit-root tests and the KPSS test for stationarity is fairly high (0.63 and 0.67, respectively) for 1995-2005, and much lower (0.31 and 0.31, respectively) for 1998-2005.
+The correlation between the unit-root tests and the KPSS test for stationarity is fairly high for 1995-2005 (0.63 and 0.67, respectively), and much lower for 1998-2005 (0.31 and 0.31, respectively).

 Such a difference over the two periods is likely to be due to the following reasons.
-First, as the number of observations decreases the tests lose their power to reject the null hypothesis - that of an I(1) process for the ADF/PP tests, and of an I(0) process in the case of the KPPS.
+First, as the number of observations decreases the tests lose their power to reject the null hypothesis-that of an I(1) process for the ADF/PP tests, and of an I(0) process in the case of the KPPS.
 Second, as inflation itself has decreased over time, it becomes more difficult to distinguish whether the series follow an I(0) or I(1) process; the series may become fractionally integrated, as is the case for disaggregate inflation in West European countries (see Gadea and Mayoral, 2006).
 In other words, the growing differences between the unit root and stationarity tests may capture the effect of structural changes in the Czech Republic and give further indirect support for our supposition that inflation persistence decreased after the adoption of inflation targeting.

-4.2 Explaining cross-sectional variation in inflation persistence

-Once the disaggregate estimates of inflation persistence are obtained, we test them for any significant determinants.
-In particular, we analyze the ability of product characteristics to explain the cross-sectional variation in persistence across 412 individual products.
+4.2 Explaining cross-sectional variation in inflation persistence explain the cross-sectional variation in persistence across 412 individual products.
 In addition, we investigate the so-called "service inflation persistence puzzle": several studies have revealed that (labor-intensive) services, which are typically less subject to international competition, surprisingly display smaller persistence than goods (see, for example, Altissimo, Mojon and Zaffaroni, 2007; Clark, 2006; and Coricelli and Horvath, 2006).
-Thus, our results will add a piece of evidence on this "service inflation persistence puzzle".
+Thus, our results will add a piece of evidence to this "service inflation persistence puzzle".
 More generally, we analyze the implications of the degree of competition for inflation persistence.